rcook/rcook.github.io/_posts/2018-12-23-xiaolin-wu-algorithm.md

 * Should it use `Double` instead of `Int` for coordinates?
 * Attempting to draw a line covering the full extent of the image will crash the program due to out-of-range indices: the current code fudges the issue by deliberately drawing the line with two pixels of padding from the edges
+* Sometimes coordinates will wrap around

+An industrial-strength implementation would need to address these questions.

 [github]: https://github.com/rcook/xiaolin-wu-algorithm
 [rosetta-code]: https://rosettacode.org/wiki/Xiaolin_Wu%27s_line_algorithm#Haskell